linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.04.2023 (announcement)
+- 👨‍💻👩‍💻 Currently, we're busy with a plethora of unique and exciting projects 🚀🌟.
+Our team is hard at work in the planning phases and we can't wait to share our progress with you soon!
+Stay tuned 😉 #teambuilding #creativity #excitement.

 ### 29.04.2023 (announcement Qizz)
 - 🧠🤔💭 Ready for some brainstorming?
 We're conducting some test runs with Qizz! #innovation #testing #Qizz